Our Stories - News Page

 Explore Our Stories

-Student Affairs create innovative learning opportunities, programs, and services that prepare students to lead, serve, and become engaged members of a global society.
+Student Affairs creates innovative learning opportunities, programs, and services that prepare students to lead, serve, and become engaged members of a global society.
 Our stories represent the foundation of our core values and guide how we do our work and fulfill our mission